xtao-org/tao/README.md

 It is implemented in simple JavaScript, as a module.

-The implementation can be used as a reference for other parsers, in particular in other programming languages.
+The implementation can be used as a reference for other parsers, in particular in programming languages similar to JavaScript.

 # Interactive version

-Interactive version of the parser can be to tried at [tree-annotation.org](https://tree-annotation.org/parser.html).
+Interactive version of the parser can be tried at [tree-annotation.org](https://tree-annotation.org/parser.html).

 # Usage